MMMMMMorty/ingress-auditor/README.md

 kubebuilder: Primarily Golang and Kubernetes native based.
 Can be extensively used in operator-sdk.

 They both make use of controller-runtime and have the same basic layout.
 Consider I want to use golang to create a simple operator for specific function, kubebuilder seems to be a better option.

+- Why the local test can pass but the CI test for test case 5 does not work?

+After several debugging (not trusted CA, DNS problem), I located the problem to: using `sudo` to write the ip resolve line to host machine, since CI environments don’t allow sudo or host-level changes, so modifying /etc/hosts fails.

+I decided to change host DNS to CoreDNS, which operates entirely in user space and inside the CI environment.
+So I converts a CoreDNS Corefile into JSON, patches the Kubernetes ConfigMap, and restarts CoreDNS to make sure new DNS rules take effect.